gvp-257/AVRactivePower/Readme.md

-# AVRactivePower.h - Slow the System Clock and/or Power Off Internal Modules of the ATmega168P/328P, ATtiny44/84, ATtiny45/85, ATmega1284P, ATmega2560
+# AVRactivePower.h - Reduce Power Use While Active

-Reduce the active power consumption of AVR chips:
+Reduce the power consumption of selected AVR chips while they are active:-

 - reduce the system clock frequency in situations where you can't sleep the CPU, but are waiting around for a slow peripheral (a button or something.)

-- power off the ADC, the SPI hardware block, the two-wire interface (Wire), timers, the analog comparator, hardware serial(s).
-Check if on, power off and on.
+- power off parts of the controller chip such as the ADC, the built-in USART (Serial) and SPI hardware modules, the two-wire interface (Wire), timers, and the analog comparator.
+And power them back on when needed.

+## COMPATIBILITY

+`AVRactivePower.h` works with the AVR ATmega168P/PA/328P, ATtiny44/84, ATtiny45/85, ATmega1284P, and ATmega2560 chips.

+Arduino boards that use the above AVR chips:  the Duemilanove, Uno, Nano, Pro Mini (both 5 volt and 3 volt versions), Mega 2560, and third-party boards based on the AVR chips listed above such as the Mighty 1284.

+This library is intended mainly for **breadboard Arduinos** based on these chips, as most Arduino and third-party boards include power-hungry features like "power on" LEDs, voltage regulators, and USB interfaces.
+(It is relatively easy to convert a Pro Mini to a breadboard Arduino by removing or isolating its power-on LED and its voltage regulator.)

 ## USE-CASE